On the Drinfeld moduli problem of p-divisible groups: The Lubin-Tate moduli problem

-From the case $r = r^{\circ}$ we deduce: \begin{proposition} Any Lubin-Tate group $(X,\iota)$ of type $r$ over $\bar k$ is isoclinic.
+In general we say that $(X, \iota)$ over a scheme $S$ is a {\it Lubin-Tate group of type r} if it is a formal $p$-divisible group of height $n d$ such that the action of $O_{F}$ on $\Lie X$ satisfies $(\mathbf{LT}_r^F)$. \begin{remark} In the case $r=r^\circ$, the Eisenstein conditions $(\mathbf{E}_r^{F})$ in $(\mathbf{LT}_r^F)$ are redundant.
+This follows from the flatness of the {\it naive local model} in \cite{PR.I}, in the case where $d=n, r=1$ in the notation of loc.~cit.
+But it is also easy to see this directly. \end{remark} From the case $r = r^{\circ}$ we deduce: \begin{proposition} Any Lubin-Tate group $(X,\iota)$ of type $r$ over $\bar k$ is isoclinic.
 Any two Lubin-Tate groups of type $r$ over $\bar k$ are isomorphic.
 Any $O_F$-linear quasi-isogeny of height zero between Lubin-Tate groups of type $r$ is an isomorphism. \end{proposition}

 More generally the proof of Theorem \ref{equivofcat} shows the following fact. \begin{proposition} Let $S$ be a $\bar k$-scheme.
 Then there is an equivalence between the category of Lubin-Tate groups of type $r$ and the category of Lubin-Tate groups of type $r^{\circ}$. \end{proposition}